Mountain biking is such a rad sport—and it’s about to get even radder.

 Saturday, Aug.
 16 : 9-11 a.m.
 LEVEL 2

 Wednesday, Aug.
 20 : 5-7 p.m.
 LEVEL 2

 Saturday, Aug.
 23 : 9-11 a.m.

 Wednesday, Aug.
 27 : 5-7 p.m.

-Public sessions will be taught by Lee Likes Bikes founder Lee McCormack (learn more below) or an approved Lee Likes Bikes instructor.
+Most public sessions will be led by LLB coach Kevin Stiffler, Lee McCormack or another approved Lee Likes Bikes instructor.
 All LLB instructors follow the same curriculum and employ the same proven methods.